San Gervasio (Maya site): El Arco

 This arch is the main entrance from the north and west to San Gervasio’s District 1 Central Plaza Group.
 It is a simple arch about seven feet tall that straddles the main religious pathway (called a sacbe in Mayan, a word meaning "white road") running northeast from the plaza.
 It was reconstructed by INAH in the form of similar arches found at other sites on the east coast of Quintana Roo, such as El Cedral, located on the southern portion of Cozumel.

 To the north of this arch, on the western edge of the religious pathway lies a small hole in the bedrock, similar to others that can be found throughout the ruins.
 These natural karst formations are called cenotes (from the Mayan word ‘’d'zonot’’) and served as water sources for the inhabitants of San Gervasio.

+El Ramonal

+El Ramonal is a complex of three groups of buildings covering an area about 60 to 80 by 200 m.
+During the Early Classic period, it served as the civic and administrative centre of Cozumel.

+The southern part of El Ramonal was a residential area, bordered by large limestone blocks reaching 3 m in height.
+Immediately north of it was a raised complex resembling an acropolis, consisting of two large stepped platforms with buildings on top.
+Some of these buildings were constructed of masonry, while others were made from perishable materials that have not survived.
+Elsewhere in the complex are two oval, pyramid-like platforms; the temples that once stood on top of them are no longer preserved.

+Archaeological investigation of El Ramonal began in 1997 as part of an Instituto Nacional de Antropología e Historia (INAH) project studying the inhabitants of Cozumel during the Late Preclassic and Early Classic periods.
+Archaeologists also carried out conservation work, including restoration of part of a large stone wall surrounding an area known as the Plaza Baja and restoration of the Building of the Battlements (Edificio de las Almenas).
+The rooms of the latter form a T-shaped plan resembling the Maya ik sign, a symbol associated with divine breath and the breath of life and one of the principal attributes of the Maya creator god Itzamná.